 When the Rougeau family wanted to send youngster Jacques on an excursion to the states in 1982 to get some seasoning, they sent him to feud with LeDuc in Southeastern.
 As a young babyface, Rougeau brought in the female demographic, and he was pushed into the main event, challenging for the Southeastern title against LeDuc.
 The pair had a hot feud that seemed to reach a boiling point when LeDuc shaved Rougeau’s head on live TV after knocking him out with an ether-soaked rag.
-Rougeau went from a rookie pretty boy to a rugged take-no-prisoners babyface in his pursuit of revenge, which culminated in a series of steel cage matches around the territory.
+Rougeau went from a rookie pretty boy to a rugged take-no-prisoners babyface in his pursuit of revenge, culminating in a series of steel cage matches around the territory.
 When that feud was done, Rougeau went back to Montreal.
 By 1986, he was in the WWE — first as part of the Fabulous Rougeau Brothers with his brother, Ray, and then later as the Mountie.
 He even came back as part of the Quebecers tag team with Pierre Ouellet, another Canadian who remains one of the most underrated wrestlers in WWE history.

 "In a lot of ways, I loved working with guys like him [Ouellet].
-He was a guy, that when he threw you in the ropes, he really threw you in the ropes…. everything he did was power, and at the same time, he was a very safe guy… He took a lot of pride in his work, he really wanted to have a great match with me….
+He was a guy, that when he threw you in the ropes, he really threw you in the ropes…. everything he did was power, and at the same time, he was a very safe guy… He took a lot of pride in his work; he really wanted to have a great match with me….
 And so we worked really hard, and it was a really good match," Bret Hart told WWE Home Video in a 2013 interview.

 The Rougeau legacy is pretty secure.
 In addition to a successful in-ring career, Jacques trained current WWE superstar Kevin Owens and gave Owens and Sami Zayn some of their first bookings.
 He keeps a hand in Montreal Wrestling by running his own wrestling school as well as promoting shows through Lutte International.
 Raymond worked as a broadcaster for the WWE from 1992 to 2002, and in 2017 he rejoined the company as an announcer for the French broadcasts of WWE events.